JorySchossau/SWCassessment/pre-assessment.md

 #### 12b.
 Answer only if you answered (4) on the previous question.
 Given the URL for a project on GitHub, check out a working copy of that project, add a file called notes.txt, and commit the change.
 * I could not complete this task.
 * I could complete the task with documentation or search help.
-* I complete the task with little or no documentation or search help.
+* I could complete the task with little or no documentation or search help.

 #### 13a.
 How familiar do you think you are with unit testing and code coverage?